ssaring/sportstracker/sportstracker/docs/README.txt

 backup reasons.

-If you are using a sport watch or another tracking device with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
+If you are using a sport watch or another tracking device with a computer interface, you can import the recorded exercise files and evaluate the diagrams and tracks with the integrated ExerciseViewer application.
 You can organize them by attaching the recorded files to the exercise entries.
 When adding new exercises you can import the data from the recorded exercise files.